University of Wisconsin–Madison

 Fees

-The UW 403(b) SRP continues to provide options that are no-load with no sales commissions or broker fees.
-Participants have access to institutional share classes through the core line-up.
+The UW 403(b) SRP provides a low-cost way to save for retirement.
+All funds are no-load; there are no sales commissions or broker fees.
+Participants have access to low-cost institutional share classes through the core line-up.

-This fee structure provides more transparency of administrative recordkeeping fees, which may be reduced by moving to this new structure.
-Recordkeeping fees will be charged as a flat-dollar amount per participant and be automatically deducted from your account.
-You will see them listed as an “administrative fee” on statements.
+In the past, recordkeeping and administrative fees were included in the expense ratios.
+In order to be transparent, beginning in 2022 these fees are charged as a quarterly flat-dollar amount per participant and will be automatically deducted from your account.
+You will see them listed as “fees” on your statements.

 Distributions